calebcsjm/atomate_helper/Notes/atomate_installation_notes.md

     - If you don’t, you will likely get a connection error that says “pymongo.errors.ServerSelectionTimeoutError: connection closed”
 7. My_qadapter.yaml
    - The default file in the installation tutorial does not contain the amount of memory requested per cpu, which is a requirement for submission on the BYU system (and it also may have needed ntasks and nodes).
    - One way to get around that is to add the SLURM_template.txt to your config directory, reference it as a template, and then add the information for the memory per cpu.
-The SLURM_template.txt can copied from Github: [SLURM Template](https://github.com/materialsproject/fireworks/blob/main/fireworks/user_objects/queue_adapters/SLURM_template.txt)
-   - For further clarification, see the full text below.
+The SLURM_template.txt can copied from Github: [SLURM Template](https://github.com/materialsproject/fireworks/blob/main/fireworks/user_objects/queue_adapters/SLURM_template.txt).
+However, several lines needed to be added, so please see the examples below for full details.
    - The exact specifications for the runs may depend on the size of job you are using.
-I typically use “nodes: 1,” “ntasks: 4,” “mem-per-cpu: 4G,” and “walltime: 24:00:00,” but feel free to adjust as needed.
+I typically use “nodes: 1,” “ntasks: 4,” “mem-per-cpu: 6G,” and “walltime: 24:00:00,” but feel free to adjust as needed.
 You can view the resources available on each computing node (including memory per cpu) here: [Computing Resources](https://rc.byu.edu/documentation/resources)
 8. Pymatgen and Potcars: I recommend viewing the pymatgen instructions at [POTCAR Setup](https://pymatgen.org/installation.html#potcar-setup), which are more detailed than those at on the atomate website.
 Note: if you copy the potpaw_PBE file, you will have to run the `pmg config` command on the directory ABOVE potpaw_PBE, or it won't do it properly.
 For example, if you copy the potpaw_PBE folder in a folder called potcarTempStorage, you would run `pmg config -p potcarTempStorage <MY_PSP>`
 9. Materials API Key: See the following instructions from the bottom of the pymatgen docs Usage section:  [API Setup](https://pymatgen.org/usage.html#setting-the-pmg-mapi-key-in-the-config-file)  This personal key can be generated on the Materials project website.
 10. Bash Profile: